Year 2025 Bhutan

 Langchenphu, located in Jomotsangkha Wildlife Sanctuary, experiences a sub-tropical climate characterized by hot, humid summers with heavy rainfall, and cool, dry winters.
 A majority of the population consists of subsistence farmers who rely on livestock, agriculture, and non-wood forest products for their livelihood.
 Currently, Langchenphu faces a severe water shortage, an issue highlighted in various media reports, which impacts agriculture and other sources of the community’s livelihood.

 In response to the water shortages, the government constructed a 5.3 km mainline of high-density polyethylene (HDPE) pipes, 1.3 km of distribution lines, and 1.2 km of open irrigation canals to supply water to three villages in Langchenphu —Dawathang, Langchenphu Toed, and Langchenphu Maed—from a water collection dam.
-However, during the monsoon seasons, the intake structure in the dam became inundated with debris from river flooding, disrupting water flow into the system.
+However, during the monsoon seasons, the intake structure in the dam became inundated with debris from river flooding, halting water flow into the system.
 Additionally, the source water is insufficient during the dry season.

-To resolve these challenges, the existing water supply infrastructure was restored and reinforced by removing all the debris from the dam and water inlet and constructing another water collection chamber and concrete walls to prevent debris accumulation.
 This intervention aims to ensure a reliable and sustained water supply for the three villages, benefiting 136 households with 450 acres of agricultural land.
-Furthermore, the project will extend its benefits to an additional 80 households, including civil servants and other employees.
+Furthermore, the project will extend its benefits to an additional 80 households outside the village area, including civil servants and other employees.
 In total, the improved water supply serves 216 households and 799 individuals.